k-barton/komodor/README.md

 * Executing Rgui's command "Stop all computations" will also stop R's socket server and hence break the connection with Komodo.
 It may also cause R crash (happens sometimes on Windows).
+* On Linux, Tk-Gui sometimes does not close properly.
+It is recommended not to use it with Komodo.
 * Problems with connection with Komodo server in R may cause R not exit properly and need to kill the R process (happens very rarely though - Windows only?).